trin5tensa/tkinter_exception_handling/README.md

 threading module or a subprocess created in Python's subprocess module.
 Tkinter threads are created by the tkinter module.
 Tkinter threads **do not** run concurrently.

-Understanding that Tkinter creates its own threads is crucial to understanding how to write correct Tkinter code.
+Understanding that Tkinter creates its own threads which are capable of creating race conditions is crucial to understanding how to write correct Tkinter code.

 #### A Correctly Designed Exception Handler